Ahmad Sanjar

 Ahmad Sanjar (full name: Muizz ad-Dunya wa ad-Din Adud ad-Dawlah Abul-Harith Ahmad Sanjar ibn Malik-Shah) (6 November 1086 – 8 May 1157) was the Seljuq ruler of Khorasan from 1097 until 1118, when he became the Sultan of the Seljuq Empire, which he ruled until his death in 1157.
+His rule from the first moment was characterized by climactic battles in a struggle for survival on all frontiers, and throughout his long reign (1118-1157) which lasted for 41 years, he nearly kept the borders of the Seljuks intact, but suffered setbacks at Qatwan and Muharram later during his rule when his composure and astute thinking began to recede, further exacerbated by his capture by Oghuz Turkmen in 1153.
+After his death, the Seljuk Empire was significantly weakened and lasted less than half a century.

 Early years

 Sanjar was born on 6 November 1086 in Sinjar, a town situated in Upper Mesopotamia.
 Although primary sources state that he was named after his birthplace (Rāvandi, p.
 185; Ebn al-Jawzi, XVIII, p.
 161) Bosworth notes Sanjar is a Turkic name, denoting "he who pierces", "he who thrusts".
-He was a son of Malik Shah I and participated in wars of succession against his three brothers and a nephew, namely Mahmud I, Barkiyaruq, Malik Shah II and Muhammad I. In 1096, he was given the province of Khorasan to govern under his brother Muhammad I. Over the next several years Ahmad Sanjar became the ruler of most of Iran with his capital at Nishapur.
+He was a son of Malik Shah I and participated in wars of succession against his three brothers and a nephew, namely Mahmud I, Berkyaruq, Malik Shah II and Muhammad I. In 1096, he was given the province of Khorasan to govern under his brother Muhammad I. Over the next several years Ahmad Sanjar became the ruler of most of Iran with his capital at Nishapur.